 Chapter 8.
 ‘The King of Harlem sings with the crowd’.
 Lorca and the perils of cultural appropriation in the 21st century

-Andrew Samuel Walsh is a lecturer at Comillas Pontifical University Madrid and is the author of three books and numerous several articles in the field of Translation Studies and Comparative Literature, including Jaime Gil de Biedma and the Anglo-American Tradition and Literary Retranslation in Context, and several publications on the history of Lorca in English translation.
+Andrew Samuel Walsh is a lecturer at Comillas Pontifical University Madrid and is the author of three books and numerous articles in the field of Translation Studies and Comparative Literature, including Jaime Gil de Biedma and the Anglo-American Tradition and Literary Retranslation in Context, and several publications on the history of Lorca in English translation.